DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 - Inducted into the Ohio State Trapshooting Hall of Fame in 2023 at age 33[88].
 - 10-time Ohio State Champion across various events[89].
 - Multi-time ATA All-American.
-- 354th person in history to complete the ATA Grand Slam, achieved as a teenager[90][91].
+- 354th person in history to complete the ATA Grand Slam, achieved as a teenager.
 - Named Trap & Field’s Rookie of the Year in 2003[92].
 - Reached the 27-yard handicap mark at age 13[92].
 - Recorded early 200-straight programs by age 18, regularly winning junior and open trophies.